micfre/CamillaDSP-librespot-Install-Helper/replit.md

-# Audio Helper - CamillaDSP and librespot Installation Helper
+# CLIH - CamillaDSP librespot Install Helper

 ## Project Overview
 An interactive terminal-based installation and update helper for CamillaDSP and librespot on Ubuntu/Debian AMD64 systems.
 Inspired by KIAUH (Klipper Installation And Update Helper) for its user interface design.